travel-intelligence/induction-spark/README.md

 [success] Total time: 131 s, completed Jan 11, 2016 3:43:49 PM
 ```

-* Checking the dependency tree for the artifact
+* Checking the dependency tree for the artifact.
+If there are duplicates,
+they should be excluded from the dependencies.
 ```bash
 $ sbt dependency-tree > deptree.txt
 $ sbt dependency-dot